-Human Development and Family Studies
+Human Development and Family Sciences

-Bachelor of Science in Early Childhood
+Bachelor of Science in Early Childhood Education

 The program meets current Texas requirements for teacher certification and is accredited by the State Board for Educator Certification and the Council for the Accreditation of Educator Preparation (CAEP).
 State teacher certification is granted from early childhood through the sixth grade.
 See an academic advisor for updated certification requirements that may occur from recent legislative mandates.
 Admission to teacher certification is competitive and is based on not less than a 2.75 overall GPA.
 Students seeking teacher certification must meet all requirements outlined in the College of Education section of this catalog.
 To be recommended for certification, graduates must achieve satisfactory performance on the TExES, an examination prescribed by the State Board of Education.